Libido: Medications

 Some people purposefully attempt to decrease their libido through the usage of anaphrodisiacs.
 Aphrodisiacs, such as dopaminergic psychostimulants, are a class of drugs which can increase libido.
 On the other hand, a reduced libido is also often iatrogenic and can be caused by many medications, such as hormonal contraception, SSRIs and other antidepressants, antipsychotics, opioids, beta blockers and isotretinoin.

 Isotretinoin, finasteride and many SSRIs and SNRIs uncommonly can cause a long-term decrease in libido and overall sexual function, sometimes lasting for months or years after users of these drugs have stopped taking them.
 These long-lasting effects have been classified as iatrogenic medical disorders, respectively termed post-retinoid sexual dysfunction/post-Accutane syndrome (PRSD/PAS), post-finasteride syndrome (PFS) and post-SSRI sexual dysfunction (PSSD).
 These three disorders share many overlapping symptoms in addition to reduced libido, and are thought to share a common etiology, but collectively remain poorly-understood and lack effective treatments.

 Multiple studies have shown that with the exception of bupropion (Wellbutrin), trazodone (Desyrel) and nefazodone (Serzone), antidepressants generally will lead to lowered libido.
-SSRIs and SNRIs that typically lead to decreased libido are fluoxetine (Prozac), paroxetine (Paxil), fluvoxamine (Luvox), citalopram (Celexa), sertraline (Zoloft), escitalopram (Lexapro), venlafaxine (Effexor), Duloxetine (Cymbalta), and lecomilnacipran (Fetzima).
+SSRIs and SNRIs that typically lead to decreased libido are fluoxetine (Prozac), paroxetine (Paxil), fluvoxamine (Luvox), citalopram (Celexa), sertraline (Zoloft), escitalopram (Lexapro), venlafaxine (Effexor), Duloxetine (Cymbalta), and levomilnacipran (Fetzima).
 Lowering the dosage of SSRI and SNRI medications has been shown to improve libido in some patients.
 Other users try enrolling in psychotherapy to solve depression-related issues of libido.
 However, the effectiveness of this therapy is mixed, with many reporting that it had no or little effect on sexual drive.

-Several studies have found that estrogen-only therapies that produce periovulatory levels of circulating estradiol increase sexual desire in postmenopausal women.

 Testosterone is one of the hormones controlling libido in human beings, with the correlations being higher for men and less related in women.
 Emerging research is showing that hormonal contraception methods like oral contraceptive pills (which rely on estrogen and progesterone together) are causing low libido in females by elevating levels of sex hormone-binding globulin (SHBG).
 SHBG binds to sex hormones, including testosterone, rendering them unavailable.
 Research is showing that even after ending a hormonal contraceptive method, SHBG levels remain elevated and no reliable data exists to predict when this phenomenon will diminish.

 Several studies have found that estrogen-only therapies that produce periovulatory levels of circulating estradiol increase sexual desire in postmenopausal women.

 Oral contraceptives lower androgen levels in users, and lowered androgen levels generally lead to a decrease in sexual desire.
 However, usage of oral contraceptives has shown to typically not have a connection with lowered libido in women.